vbaconnet-ledger/developer-portal/_docs/transport/api-blockchain-calls.md

 ### Blockchain APIs provided by the crypto-asset community

-On each crypto-asset projects' GitHub you can find libraries that will help you to implement the exchanges, for example this [Cardano JS library](https://github.com/cardano-foundation/ledgerjs-hw-app-cardano).
+You may find these libraries on the GitHub repositories written by the community.
+For example Cardano can be found here [Cardano JS library](https://github.com/cardano-foundation/ledgerjs-hw-app-cardano).

-We invite you to to check if this kind of libraries have been developed for the crypto-asset you would like to integrate to your wallet app.
+We currently have no list of community-developed blockchain APIs.
+If you wish to contribute yours, please use [this form](https://developers.ledger.com/contribution/).